Heel Pain (Plantar Fasciitis) Relief thru Stretching

 Arches stretch.
 Take off your shoes and socks, then step up on a stair and rest on the balls of your feet.
 Lower your heels until you feel your arches stretch and hold it for 5 to 10 seconds.
 Repeat at least 5 times.
 Hold onto a handrail for balance.

 Hamstring towel stretch.
 Sit down on the floor with your legs straight out and your toes pointed up.
-Take a rolled up towel and put it under the ball of your foot.
+Take a rolled-up towel and put it under the ball of your foot.
 Hold onto the ends and slowly pull the towel toward you, then hold that position for 10 to 20 seconds.
-Keep you knee straight and repeat the move 3 or 4 times.
+Keep your knee straight and repeat the move 3 or 4 times.

 For a final step, use cold therapy to reduce the inflammation.
 Grab a can of frozen juice and put it on the floor in front of you.
 Sit down in a chair and roll the juice under the arch of your foot that has plantar fasciitis.
 You should feel the muscles relax and relief come quickly from the cold.